ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md.txt

 10.0.0.4	 ansible_python_interpreter=/usr/bin/python3

 ```
-- Run the playbook, and navigate to the Filebeat installation page on the ELK server GUI via the http://<elk-server-ip>:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook and navigate to the Filebeat installation page on the ELK server GUI via the http://<elk-server-ip>:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:
 - All Ansible files are located within the /etc/ansible directory within the Ansible Docker Container.